 ― Temple Grandin, The Way I See It: A Personal Look at Autism & Asperger’s

 In the next revolution that people won’t handle at all well, DNA consumerism will allow for the literal prevention of neurodiversity.
 What loving mother or father would burden their children with permanent failure to be Normal, given the choice?
 Thus accomplishing with love what the Nazis couldn’t accomplish with hate, and eliminating from our species much of its restless, uncomfortable creativity.
-Normal humanity is devoted to insuring its own survival and replication through compliance with time tested rules.
-Naturally it polices itself for non-compliance, like a driver noticing how close she is to the edge of the road and correcting for it.
-Life is a tightrope rider and Normal is the low center of gravity that allows our neurodiverse crew to lean way over the sides and pick out of the air possibilities unnoticed by the majority.
-Clearly, the world would Be less interesting if it didn’t Have us.
+Normal humanity is devoted to ensuring its own survival and replication through compliance with time tested rules.
+Naturally, it polices itself for non-compliance, like a driver noticing how close she is to the edge of the road and correcting for it.
+Life is a tightrope rider and Normal is the low center of gravity that allows our neurodiverse crew to lean way over the sides and pick unseen possibilities out of the air and offer them to the world.
+Clearly, the world would be less interesting and dynamic if it didn’t have us in it.